-- 7. Members' staff are required to register in the Register of Members' Staff Interests: - (a) all employment outside the House; - (b) any other financial interest in businesses or organisations involved in parliamentary lobbying; - (c) any gift (e.g. jewellery) or benefit (e.g. hospitality, services or facilities) received in the course of a calendar year, if the value of the gift or benefit exceeds \pounds 300 and if it relates to or arises from the individual's work in Parliament (though excluding gifts or benefits from the member who sponsors the individual). - 8.
+- 7. Members' staff are required to register in the Register of Members' Staff Interests: - (a) all employment outside the House; - (b) any other financial interest in businesses or organisations involved in parliamentary lobbying; - (c) any gift (e.g. jewellery) or benefit (e.g. hospitality, services or facilities) received in the course of a calendar year, if the value of the gift or benefit exceeds £300 and if it relates to or arises from the individual's work in Parliament (though excluding gifts or benefits from the member who sponsors the individual). - 8.
 When registering employment, members' staff should state the employing organisation, the nature of its business (where this is not self-evident) and the nature of the post that they hold in the organisation. - 9.
-Any change in the interests of members' staff should be registered within one month of the change. - 10.
+It is the responsibility of members' staff to keep their entry up-to-date by notifying changes in their registrable interests within one month of each change occurring.
+Failure to do so is a breach of the Code of Conduct. - 10.
+Members' staff are expected to respond to the Registrar's annual audit notice within four weeks.
+Reminders will be sent but irrespective of the sending or receipt of any such reminder, it is a breach of the Code not to respond to the annual audit notice within six weeks of its original sending. - 11.
 The Registrar of Lords' Interests is available to advise members' staff and members themselves on the registration requirements.
 Anyone who acts on the advice of the Registrar in registering or not registering an interest satisfies fully the requirements of the Code of Conduct for Members' Staff in that regard.